Skip to main content

 Arguments

 MCP tool arguments match the filters and IDs used by the REST API.
 For example, duckie_list_runs supports pagination, run filters, duration filters, and metadata filters. duckie_get_run requires run_id.
+Core object tools use object_type.
+List calls accept limit and cursor.
+Get, update, and delete calls require id except for organization_overview, which can omit id because it is a singleton for the current organization.
 If an argument does not match the tool input schema, Duckie returns a JSON-RPC -32602 error.

 Authentication